 New: get this booklet plus “Super-Tuning Amal Concentric carburetors”at reduced price, click here for details: .

 Price: $19.95 + the actual postage.
 No hidden charges.
-I’ll ship anywhere.
-Two forms of shipment are available: a strong tear-proof Tyvek envelope (least expensive), or a corrugated cardboard box (strongest).
+I’ll ship anywhere in a strong tear-proof Tyvek envelope, and also in the U. S. in a corrugated cardboard box.
 Click here to order by mail:

 U.S. 1st Class Mail